Broke with Expensive Taste: Critical reception

 In a less enthusiastic review for Clash, Mike Diver felt the album was as much enjoyable as it was "schizophrenic and really quite silly in places".
 Nolan Feeney of Time qualified his praise of Banks' ability to make the lines in her raps sound melodious: "She lines up syllables like a firing squad, repeating the same sounds and hums and clicks with a sing-song-y cadence.
 When she's in the zone, it's vaguely hypnotic.
 The downside is that it's also a limited tool set — her flows sometimes sound too much like her other verses.
 Get deep into one Azealia Banks song, and you'll often hear a line or two that remind you of another."
 Fred Thomas from AllMusic said the record's highlights, including "the time-tested singles", were spoiled by musically incongruous filler, making it feel "like a piecemeal collection of tracks that spike and dip in terms of quality and intent".

 Broke with Expensive Taste appeared on several publications' lists of 2014's best albums.
 It was ranked number 38 by Spin, number 25 by Pitchfork, number 15 by Complex, number 10 by Boston Globe critic James Reed and Nolan Feeney from Time, and number 3 by Jon Pareles of The New York Times and Cosmopolitan editor Eliza Thompson.
 In Rolling Stones list of the year's best rap records, it was named the 10th best and "the sort of effortless triumph that deserves to outshine the Internet circus".
 Broke with Expensive Taste was also voted the 14th best album of 2014 in the Pazz & Jop, an annual poll of American critics nationwide, published by The Village Voice.
 Robert Christgau, the poll's creator, named it the year's 7th best album in his own ballot.
+In 2022, Rolling Stone placed it on their list of the '200 Greatest Hip Hop Albums of All Time'.